Skip to main content

 • Determine if the solicitation is a limited submission.
 If so, please review further information actions HERE.

-• Ensure all appropriate parties have the necessary profile account for the sponsor and/or submission mechanism if the PI or department is responsible for submitting.
-Also, confirm that person is comfortable with how to submit via that mechanism.
+• Ensure all appropriate parties have the necessary profile accounts for the sponsor and/or submission mechanism, if the PI or department is responsible for submission.
+Also, confirm that the person is comfortable submitting via that mechanism.

 • Identify the maximum and/or minimum total amounts that can be requested from the sponsor.

-• Identify the maximum and/or minimum total amounts that can be requested from the sponsor, including the amount is identified in US dollars or if it is listed as another foreign currency.
-If the currency is other than US dollars, conversion documentation will be required for PINS.
+• Identify the maximum and/or minimum total amounts that can be requested from the sponsor, including whether the amount is identified in US dollars or if it is listed as another foreign currency.
+If the currency is other than US dollars, conversion documentation will be required for PINS (or PD).

-• Identify any cost-share requirements, specifically the level of cost-share (i.e. 1:1) and how it is calculated or determined.
-Further, are there any restrictions to what types of cost-share can be included.
+• Identify any cost-share requirements, specifically the level of cost-share (i.e., 1:1) and how it is calculated or determined.
+Further, are there any restrictions on what types of cost-share can be included?

-• Determine if the federally negotiated indirect cost rate can be used or does the sponsor have any restrictions.
-If so, what are those restrictions and ensure proper documentation from the sponsor is included in PINS.
+• Determine whether the federally negotiated indirect cost rate can be used and whether the sponsor has any restrictions.
+If so, what are those restrictions, and ensure proper documentation from the sponsor is included in PINS (or PD).

 • No solicitation, no problem!
 Here are some other options: